 Who is eligible to be a volunteer?

 Volunteering can be a very rewarding experience.
-Any mature-minded individual of good character who is willing to learn and follow instructions is welcome to become a volunteer.
+Any mature-minded individual (Age 14+) of good character who is willing to learn and follow instructions is welcome to become a volunteer.
 Everyone must go through volunteer training that teaches the basics of assisting the participants.
-Younger individuals, 10 to 13 years, who desire to help can become a Pony Pal.
-Pony Pals groom and care for the horses between riders, and assist the instructor.
-Volunteer Orientation is scheduled when at least 5 individuals have signed up for orientation.
-Additional training on a variety of subjects is offered throughout the year.

 How do I get my son/daughter or myself started in the program?